MEDIABLOCKAI/docs/tutorials/wallet-tutorials/tutorial-to-store-fuse-fusenet-on-ledger.md

 ---
 description: >-
-  This tutorial explains how to use your Ledger on MyEtherWallet (MEW) so that you can view and transfer CMN on CMNnet.
+  This tutorial explains how to use your Ledger on MyEtherWallet (MEW) so that you can view and transfer MBC on MBCnet.
 ---

-# Tutorial to store CMN\(CMNnet\) on Ledger
+# Tutorial to store MBC\(MBCnet\) on Ledger